ptorrestr/indexer/README.md

 Testing
 -------
-You must include the binary `rdf2hdt` from HDT project in the `PATH`.
-The tests assume that a stanford NER server is running in the localhost at port 3456.
+You must include the binary `rdf2hdt` from HDT project in the `PATH` and maven.
+Both external services (ElasticSearch and NER) will be luanched when necessary.
+Please have in mind that testing can take a while.

 Testing can be done by: ``python setup.py test``